 The Cliffs of Moher

 The Cliffs of Moher are a designated UNESCO Geo Park.
 The Cliffs are 214m high at the highest point and range for 8 kilometres over the Atlantic Ocean on the western seaboard of County Clare.
 O'Brien's Tower stands proudly on a headland of the majestic Cliffs.
-From the Cliffs one can see the Aran Islands, Galway Bay, as well as The Twelve Pins, the Maum Turk Mountains in Connemara and Loop Head to the South.
+From the Cliffs, one can see the Aran Islands, Galway Bay, as well as The Twelve Pins, the Maum Turk Mountains in Connemara and Loop Head to the South.
 The Cliffs of Moher take their name from a ruined promontory fort “Mothar” which was demolished during the Napoleonic wars to make room for a signal tower.

-The Cliffs of Moher are home to one of the major colonies of cliff nesting seabirds in Ireland.
+The Cliffs of Moher are home to one of the major colonies of cliff-nesting seabirds in Ireland.
 The area was designated as a Special Protection Area (SPA) for Birds under the EU Birds Directive in 1986 and as a Refuge for Fauna in 1988.
-Included within the designated site are the cliffs, the cliff-top maritime grassland and heath, and a 200 metre zone of open water, directly in front of the cliffs to protect part of the birds' feeding area.
+Included within the designated site are the cliffs, the cliff-top maritime grassland and heath, and a 200-metre zone of open water, directly in front of the cliffs to protect part of the birds' feeding area.
 The designation covers 200 hectares and highlights the area's importance for wildlife.

-BOOK A ROOM After a day of exploring relax in our luxurious accommodation in Limerick city each room individually designed in a quirky modern style state-of-the-art in-room entertainment and technology, a dedication to cozy comfort and an almost obsessive attention to detail.
+BOOK A ROOM After a day of exploring relax in our luxurious accommodation in Limerick city each room individually designed in a quirky modern style state-of-the-art in-room entertainment and technology, a dedication to cosy comfort and an almost obsessive attention to detail.
 Our focus is giving you the best from royally approved mattresses to a serious soaking in our rainmaker showers.

 Book a table in the Harry's on the River Limerick and review your day over locally sources ingredients and the finest craft beers.
-Call 061 463 600 to reserve a table.